BACK TO INDEX

 The transitive reduction problem is that of inferring a sparsest possible biological signal transduction network consistent with a set of experimental observations, with a goal to minimize false positive inferences even if risking false negatives.
 This paper provides computational complexity results as well as approximation algorithms with guaranteed performance.

 3. S. Kachalo, R. Zhang, E.D.
 Sontag, R. Albert, and B. Dasgupta.
 NET-SYNTHESIS: A software for synthesis, inference and simplification of signal transduction networks.
 Bioinformatics, 24:293 - 295, 2008.
-[PDF] Keyword(s): systems biology, biochemical networks, algorithms, signal transduction networks, graph algorithms.
+[PDF] Keyword(s): systems biology, reaction networks, algorithms, signal transduction networks, graph algorithms.

 Abstract: